 Cpl.
 James Robert Martin was the son of Harry.
 A. Martin and Mary O’Brien-Martin.
 He was born on January 2, 1918, in Chicago.
 As a child, he and his one sister and four brothers grew up first in Lombard, Illinois, and then moved to 1409 South Sixth Avenue in Maywood.
 He was used Robert as his first name and was known as “Bob” to his friends.
 Bob graduated from Garfield Grade School, in Maywood, and was a 1937 graduate of Proviso Township High School.
 After high school, he worked in a sandwich shop.

 In 1939, Bob joined the Illinois National Guard’s 33rd Tank Company in Maywood to be with his friend, Harry K. Smith.
-It is not known if Bob left the National Guard, but when the Selective Service Act took effect on October 16, 1940, he registered for the draft and named his mother as his contact person.
+It is not known when Bob left the National Guard, but when the Selective Service Act took effect on October 16, 1940, he registered for the draft and named his mother as his contact person.
 Knowing he was going to be drafted, he reenlisted in the tank company to fulfill his one year of military service.

 As it turned out when the company was federalized on November 25, 1940, Bob went with the company to Fort Knox, Kentucky.
 One group of 17 soldiers left Maywood on Wednesday, November 27 at 7:00 A.M. in a convoy of one command car (or jeep), two trucks carrying supplies, and three private cars owned by members of the company.
 The trip was not easy since for 120 miles the road was covered in ice which cleared up near Indianapolis.
 They had dinner and spent the night at Ft.
 Benjamin Harris in Indianapolis.
 After showering and getting cleaned up, they continued the trip.
 As they got closer to Ft.
 Knox. the weather got warmer and the snow disappeared.
-During the trip one of the main topis was were they going live in tents or barracks.
+During the trip one of the main topics was were they going live in tents or barracks.
 They reached the base late in the day on Thursday and found they were housed in barracks for the night which they would not stay in.

 Most of the soldiers made the trip to Ft.
 Knox by train on Thursday, November 28th.
 They marched down Madison Street to Fifth Avenue in Maywood and then north to the Chicago & Northwestern train station.
 In B Company’s case, they rode on the same train as A Company.
 In Chicago, the train was transferred onto the tracks of the Illinois Central Railroad which took them to Ft.
 Knox.
 Once at the fort they were met by Army trucks at the station which took them to the fort where they reunited with the men who drove.
 The soldiers lived in six-man tents which had stoves for heat since they were assigned to a newly opened area of the fort and their barracks were not finished.